Call for Proposals – 2018 Data Science for Social Good

 In addition to their direct contributions to projects, students and Project Leads will have the opportunity to participate in a number of technical tutorials and research talks.

-Time Commitments – The DSSG will take place from June 12th and August 18th, 2017.
-Project leads and Data Scientists will be expected to spend the equivalent of two days per week (16 hours) in the Data Science Studio (DSS) working face-to-face with their team members.
+The DSSG takes place from early June through late August.
+Project leads are expected to spend the equivalent of at least two days per week (16 hours) in the Data Science Studio (DSS) working face-to-face with their team members.
 Students will be employed full-time throughout the summer, and will be expected to work in the DSS during business hours Monday-Friday.

 The 2018 DSSG Call for Proposals is now closed.
 Projects proposals should be submitted through the online submission form by EOD March 5th.
 For more information feel free to contact firstname.lastname@example.org.
 Previous project examples can be found here.